 Leave your hotel at 6 am for sembalun village fetch porter, 9.30 am we start to trek to base camp 2 ( two ) .On the way you won’t find trees it’s just small grass ,so it’s very hot when you are walking .
 At base camp 2

 ( two ) you can enjoy the time for lunch and have some cakes, about 1 hour . than continue trip for rim in sembalun .around 5 pm you have arrived at the rim, having dinner with the mountain special food and overnight for the 1st night.
+And If you stayed in Senggigi or Mataram, pick up at 05:00 am, and arrival in Senaru around 07:00 AM.

 Day 2nd, Plawangan Rim-Summit-Lake-Hotspring-Senaru Rim.